 To Become a Notary Public:

 An application must be completed, the form is provided by the Secretary of State, which includes the Oath of Office.
 A Notary Bond must be obtained from a bonding or surety company in the amount of $5,000.
-The application, bond, copy of photo ID, and the appropriate fee of $10.00 is to be forwarded to the Illinois Secretary of State.
+The application, bond, copy of photo ID, and the appropriate fee of $10 are to be forwarded to the Illinois Secretary of State.

 Each Notary Public must use a rubber stamp seal as described and shown in the Illinois Notary Public Handbook which also contains guidelines, requirements, and responsibilities.